0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-gcp.md

 comments: true
 ---

-This document describes how to deploy Polygon PoS nodes into a virtual machine (VM) instance on the Google Cloud Platform (GCP).
+This document describes how to deploy Polygon PoS nodes in a virtual machine (VM) instance on the Google Cloud Platform (GCP).

 It is recommended to use any modern Debian or Linux Ubuntu OS with long-term support, i.e. Debian 11, Ubuntu 20.04.
 We'll focus on Ubuntu 20.04 in this guide.